exellian/rui/README.md

 # rui
-Rust aims to be a framework for building modern ui with Rust.
+Rui aims to be a framework for building modern ui with Rust.
 It should

 ## Build instructions